My hormones have

 These are the results after having made diet and lifestyle changes (click to enlarge): As you can see, I’m symptom free.
 My TPO antibodies are still slightly elevated and I am working hard to get them to below 35 but… I also chose to primarily focus on the fact that I’ve been feeling simply… amazing.

 This is why and how I set up my first nutrition practice called Thyroid Diet Coach.

-In 2012, in spite of feeling good and having learned how to manage Hashimoto’s and honor my adrenals, I started experiencing bouts of hair loss.
+In 2012, despite of feeling good and having learned how to manage Hashimoto’s and honor my adrenals, I started experiencing bouts of hair loss.
 It would come and go every three months or so.
-I knew this was not due to the shampoos I was using, my diet or stress as they are all well-managed.
+I knew this was not due to the shampoos I was using, my diet, or stress as they are all well-managed.